 An alliance of responsible garment industry representatives calls upon the European Parliament to develop more effective mandatory human rights due diligence.

-To advance effective mandatory human rights due diligence at the EU level, we are allying with amfori, Ethical Trading Initiative, Fair Wear Foundation, Sustainable Apparel Coalition, Transformers Foundation, and manufacturer associations from the Sustainable Terms of Trade Initiative.
+To advance effective mandatory human rights due diligence at the EU level, we are allying with amfori, Ethical Trading Initiative, Sustainable Apparel Coalition, Transformers Foundation, and manufacturer associations from the Sustainable Terms of Trade Initiative.
 Together, our organisations collaborate with the majority of brands and retailers from EU market countries and represent manufacturers that make up around 50 % of extra-EU imports of garments and textiles.
 Coming from a sector classified as high-risk by the OECD, our input is critical in the development of the EU Corporate Sustainability Due Diligence (EU CSDD) Directive.

 Drawing from our combined knowledge and experience in our joint recommendations, we emphasise the necessity for a comprehensive due diligence approach that is risk-based.
 These recommendations serve as a base for our joint advocacy work towards EU decision makers.